-Little penguin research on Phillip Island has been ongoing for over 45 years – one of the longest continuous seabird studies in the world.
-As penguins spend 80% of their time at sea but have to return to land to breed, our penguin research projects include studies on land and at sea.
+Phillip Island Nature Parks has a world-class penguin research centre offering an outstanding environment for scientific investigation.
+Research plays an important role in protecting the little penguin population on Phillip Island for over 50 years.
+As penguins spend 80% of their time at sea but have to return to land to breed, our penguin research includes studies on land and at sea.

 Research at sea